Justin Trudeau: Family and relationships

 In 2025, it was reported that Trudeau was dating American singer Katy Perry.
+On December 6, the two confirmed their relationship on Instagram.

+Trudeau resided in Ottawa for a year following his resignation as prime minister.
+In February 2026, he purchased a family home in the Montreal borough of Outremont after announcing he would be moving back to Montreal.
+The real estate documents indicate Trudeau is the sole owner of the property and state that he and Grégoire Trudeau are in the process of divorcing.

 Religion

-Trudeau's father was a devout Catholic and his mother converted from Anglicanism to Catholicism just before their wedding.
+Trudeau's father was a practising Catholic and his mother converted from Anglicanism to Catholicism just before their wedding.
 Trudeau himself became a lapsed Catholic at age 18, as he felt that much of his day-to-day life was not addressed by the formality and structure of the church.
 Trudeau described his faith during this period as "like so many Catholics across this country, I said, 'OK, I'm Catholic, I'm of faith, but I'm just not really going to go to church.
 Maybe on Easter, maybe midnight Mass at Christmas.
 After the death of his brother Michel in 1998, Trudeau was persuaded by a friend to participate in an Alpha course, during which he regained his faith.
 In 2011, Trudeau stated, "My own personal faith is an extremely important part of who I am and the values that I try to lead with."